 Unfortunately, the knowledge base is pretty skimpy and strangely awkward to navigate.

 Negative Reviews and Complaints

-Probably the most common complaint from professional reviewers regarding Simbla is the absence of an eCommerce solution or a blogging tool.
+Probably the most common complaint from professional reviewers regarding Simbla is the absence of an eCommerce solution.
 The value of Simbla’s paid plans has also been called into question.
 Simbla’s cheapest ad-free plan is $12/month.
 This has been compared unfavorably to Weebly’s cheapest ad-free plan, which offers more features for less cost.

 Given the relative obscurity of Simbla, user feedback—positive or negative—is scant.
 One complaint voiced, however, concerns customer service, which consists of a static page and a contact form, with no immediate, direct support available.
 Granted, this is the case with many such emerging companies with limited resources.

 Positive Reviews and Testimonials

 Simbla is consistently viewed favorably by reviewers in many respects:

 - User-friendly editing